Public image of Cristina Fernández de Kirchner

-Cristina Fernández de Kirchner was the President of Argentina between 2007 and 2015 and the current Vice President of Argentina since 2019.
+Cristina Fernández de Kirchner was the President of Argentina between 2007 and 2015 and the Vice President of Argentina between 2019 and 2023.

 Personal image

 After her victory in the 2011 presidential elections, she claimed that the elections were a triumph of love, implying that her voters loved her.
 Her speeches include a large number of self-references.

 Fernández de Kirchner is famously glamorous and very passionate about clothes.
 She wears a mixture of textures, colors, and prints, and always wears much makeup and high heels.
 She dressed in black for three years following the death of her husband, Néstor Kirchner.
 The acceptance of this widow image was higher among Argentine women.
 According to Fernández de Kirchner's detractors, her condition of widowhood was accompanied by a campaign of idealization of her late husband, who was allegedly treated as a religious figure.
 She ceased wearing black clothes on November 20, 2013, after three years and a month.